-Resolve your business’ cash flow problems with a loan while you repay over a fixed period.
+Resolve your business cash flow problems while you repay over a fixed period.

-When you apply for a fixed-term business loan, you enter into an agreement with the lender to make repayments over a fixed period of time.
-Lenders consider your business profile, the loan amount and what you can afford.
+When you apply for a fixed-term business loan, you agree with the lender to make repayments over a fixed period.
+Lenders consider your business profile, and the loan amount you can afford.
 If approved, you may have the money in your account within one day of submitting your application.

 How does a fixed-term business loan work?

-If your application for a fixed-term loan is approved, the lender provides you with the loan amount and you agree to repay the amount over a set period of time.
-The terms offered depend on the purpose of the loan and the lender.
+If your application for a fixed-term loan is approved, the lender provides you with the loan amount, and you have to repay the agreed amount over a fixed term.

-Many fixed-term business loans have periods of up to 10 years.
-If you’re considering a larger loan for purchasing property, a vehicle fleet or heavy machinery, lenders may provide loan options with repayment periods of up to 15 years or longer.
+If you require a more substantial loan for purchasing property, fleet vehicles or heavy machinery, traditional banks provide loan options with repayment periods of up to 15 years or longer.
 For example, the ASB offers loan terms of up to 20 years.

 How to compare fixed-term business loans

 There are several products available from both traditional and alternative lenders, so it’s a good idea to compare the options before applying.
 Here are a few factors to consider:

 - Secured vs unsecured.
 If you’re applying for a secured fixed-term loan, you need to provide any assets you have of value to use as collateral.
 If you can’t make repayments, the lender will sell some or all of your assets to cover the amount you owe.
 An unsecured loan doesn’t require collateral, but the loan terms may be strict to minimise the lender’s risk.

 - Lending amount.
 Loan providers may have different lending criteria and will assess your personal and professional profiles; credit history; business type; purpose of the loan and the value of your assets.
 You are then offered loan terms, based on what the lender assesses you can afford to repay.